ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil Language Specification.md

 }
 ```

 These annotations serve as **interface contracts**.
 They do not introduce local storage; instead, they declare the expected type of the bound field at the call site.
-The TSL compiler uses these annotations to:
+The Arxil compiler uses these annotations to:
 - Verify type compatibility during `exec` or `'lang'` block lowering,
 - Select appropriate opcodes or library calls (via the `.tsltype`’s `ops` section).